perone/stallion/README.md

   - Internet Explorer 9 (IE9)
   - Safari

+## What's new in release v0.4 (development version)

+  - Added a new script called 'plp' (Python List Packages)
+  - Added the command 'list' for plp
+  - Added the command 'show' for plp
+  - Added the command 'check' for plp
+  - Added the command 'scripts' for plp

 ## What's new in release v0.3

   - Bug fixes, tests, CI with Travis CI